cerebis/sim3C/README.md

 Introduction
 ------------

-Meta-Sweeper represents a refinement of our ongoing work, where we have been aiming to explore the value of introducing HiC sequencing data to conventional whole-genome shotgun DNA sequencing.
-To accomplish this, we set out to conduct a parametric sweep of select experimental parameters associated with such things as depth of coverage and within-community evolutionary divergence.
-At each sample point in the sweep, we applied an analysis meant to deconvolve this simulated community and the work culminated in the publication: [**Deconvoluting simulated metagenomes: the performance of hard- and soft- clustering algorithms applied to metagenomic chromosome conformation capture (3C)**](https://doi.org/10.7717/peerj.2676).
+Meta-Sweeper is the culmination and refinement of a central process employed in our ongoing work exploring how to obtain the maximum value when integrating HiC/3C sequencing data with conventional whole-genome shotgun DNA sequencing.
+To accomplish this, we conducted a parametric sweep of select experimental and model parameters such as sequencing depth, community composition and evolutionary divergence.
+At each sampled point in the sweep, we pitted a set of algorithms against each-other, where their aim was (in a sense) the deconvolution of the simulated community.
+This work culminated in the publication: [**Deconvoluting simulated metagenomes: the performance of hard- and soft- clustering algorithms applied to metagenomic chromosome conformation capture (3C)**](https://doi.org/10.7717/peerj.2676).

-We believe parametric sweeps have general applicability within bioinformatics beyond our own topic of research.
-That this approach could potentially be useful to other researchers; whether that be developing algorithms, exploring questions of necessary (or perhaps even optimal) experimental conditions or simply the comparative assessment of existing tools.
+Parametric sweeps, and the sampling of parameter spaces in general, have reoccurring applicability within bioinformatics beyond our own topic of research.
+We believe that this systematic approach is potentially useful to a broad range of research topics; providing a thorough means of quality assurance and performance testing, where previously often difficult to reproduce ad-hoc approaches have been used.
+Some potential applications are such things as algorithm development, the exploration of experimental requirements for new techniques or simply the comparative assessment of existing tools.

+Although numerous workflow management systems exist, we feel there is a lack of facility for parametric sweeps.
+Further, ease of deployment to various high-throughput computing environments is a crucial feature, when so many bioinformatics tasks can be computationally expensive in terms of CPU and/or memory resources.

-To that end, we decided to invest the time necessary to resolve our processes into a more coherent and easily deployed system.
+To that end, we invested the time to resolve our processes into a more coherent and easily deployed system.
 We hope this will prove useful to others.

 Prerequisites
 -------------